saadtaame/taylor/README.md

 # taylor
 Routines for manipulating Taylor series.
 These are useful for computing higher order derivatives for example.
+The tool is written in Google's Go programming language.

 # API
 * Creating constants and variables